SRodi/data-driven-microservices/README.md

 ```
 You will also have to remove docker images by running `docker images` and `docker rmi [IMAGE_ID]`

 # Run locally with no Docker
+This refers to server and gRPC-stream client only

 #### Clone repo and prepare environment
 Initial steps